-The oldest edge of Millennials have entered their 30s, and though the generation as a whole has delayed parenthood, 70% of Millennials who aren’t yet parents say that they want kids, and 26% of them want kids within the next five years.
+The oldest edge of Millennials have entered their 30s, and 4% of Millennials are already parents.
+That’s over 3 million Millennial parents in the U.S. and growing.
+Though the generation as a whole has delayed parenthood, 70% of Millennials who aren’t yet parents say that they want kids, and 26% of them want kids within the next five years.
 That’s a huge wave of Millennials who are going to become parents in the relatively near future, and they’re approaching parenthood with their own expectations.
 Just as they have begun navigating adulthood by picking and choosing the things that work for them, we’re seeing that these influential and unique consumers are already attempting to tackle parenthood in their own way, and negotiate traditional parenting structures on their own terms.
 Here are just a few of the ways Millennials could reassess parenthood, and shift family culture:

 1. Bringing Baby to the Biergarten

 Many Millennials are children of helicopter parents who know what it’s like to be doted on from birth.
 Boomers tended to structure their own families so that their Millennial children were the focus, and gained a reputation for letting their lives and decisions revolve around the kids.
 And though they appreciate the attention…